stayallive/wp-sentry/README.md

 2. Configure your DSN as explained below
 2. Activate the plugin through the WordPress admin interface

-**Note:** this plugin does not do anything by default and has no admin interface, a DSN must be configured first.
+**Note:** this plugin does not do anything by default and has no admin interface.
+A DSN must be configured first.

 ## Configuration